Paolo-Monti/image-meta-cleaner/README.md

 modified version.
 Commercial use is also prohibited without prior written authorization from Paolo Monti.

-This is a source-available, non-commercial, no-derivatives license rather than an OSI-approved open-source license.
+This is a non-commercial, no-derivatives license rather than an OSI-approved open-source license.
 See [`LICENSE.txt`](LICENSE.txt) for the complete terms.